mlfoundations/open_flamingo/open_flamingo/train/README.md

 ### Multimodal C4 Dataset
 We train on the full version of [Multimodal C4 (MMC4)](https://github.com/allenai/mmc4), which includes 103M documents of web-scraped, interleaved image-text sequences.
 During training, we truncate sequences to 256 text tokens and six images per sequence.

-Our codebase expects `.tar` files containing `.json` files.
-We train with a version of MMC4 which encodes raw images in base64 within these jsons.
-Our perceiver resampler takes in these images as CLIP *patch* embeddings.
+Our codebase expects `.tar` files containing `.json` files, which include raw images encoded in base64.

-Unfortunately, the public relase of MMC4 does not include raw images in this format; instead the MMC4 team has released CLIP ViT-L/14 *projection features* for the images.
-We include scripts in the `scripts/` directory to download MMC4 Core, the CLIP ViT-L/14 projection features, and package these into tarfile format.
-You can switch our codebase to train using these projection embeddings via the `--use_mmc4_projection_features` flag.
+We provide scripts to convert MMC4 to this format:

+1. Download the MMC4 shards into `.zip` files using [the MMC4-provided scripts](https://github.com/allenai/mmc4/tree/main/scripts) (e.g., `fewer_facesv2.sh`).
+2. Download the MMC4 raw images into an image directory using [the MMC4-provided scripts](https://github.com/allenai/mmc4/tree/main/scripts) (e.g., `download_images.py`).
+2. Run `scripts/convert_mmc4_to_wds.py` to convert the downloaded items into the expected tar files.

 ### ChatGPT-generated sequences
-We also train on custom ChatGPT-generated (image, text) sequences with images drawn from LAION.
+We also train some models on custom ChatGPT-generated (image, text) sequences.
 These sequences will be released soon.

 ## Distributed training
 We provide a sample Slurm training script in `scripts/`.